+Step-By-Step instructions on how to player Splendor board game.
 Splendor has only been around since 2014 but it is already considered a strategy classic.
 The mechanics are simple and make the games quick, but the endless roads to victory create a robust gaming experience.
 Learning to play is very simple.
 Built for 2 – 4 players.
-This is how to play Splendor board game.
+This is our full guide to how to play Splendor board game.

 You are a gem trader in the Renaissance (1300 – 1600).
 Using five different types of jewels, you save the right combination to buy items such as mines and transportation to make your gem empire grow.
 The bigger you get, the more access you have to victory points and first to fifteen wins.

 A grid of 12 cards is laid out.
 There are three rows that get increasingly more powerful/expensive.
 Each card has a cost, a gem bonus and maybe some victory points.
 You collect loose gem chips to buy early cards, but once you buy a card you get that gem permanently.
 You will always need to the loose gems but with these bonuses, you can get better and better cards.

 HOW TO PLAY SPLENDOR – SETUP

 Learning how to play Splendor is easy but mastering it could take a lifetime.
 There are three decks of cards, each with a dot on the bottom.
 The deck with one dot goes on the bottom and has the cheapest.
 The deck with two dots goes in the middle and the three dots has the top.

 Lay out four cards in a row next to each of the three decks.
 Then put out the square nobles cards.
 Choose random cards at the quantity of the number of players plus one.